NZMSA/2021-introduction-to-general-software-development/html-css-javascript/README.md

 This is useful if you wanted an image and text to be side by side.

 ### __6. Media Queries <a name="css-media"></a>__
 Media Queries allows us to change the look of our site depending on the screen size.
-Wether that be support for lower resolution desktop or for mobile devices.
+Wether that be support for lower resolution desktop or for mobile devices :iphone:.

 ```css
 @media only screen and (max-width: 800PX) {